kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-memory-store/README.md

 }
 ```

+## Package Structure
+I like to add sub-packages to group related functionality together.
+To that extent I will be adding 3 root-level folders and 1 sub-folder in the `store` folder.
+Folder structure will be as follows (not showing files).

+.
+└── movies-api-with-go-chi-and-memory-store/
+    ├── api - this will contain rest routes, handlers etc.
+    ├── config - this will contain anything related to service configuration
+    └── store/ - this will contain store interface
+        └── memory - in memory store implementation

+I have only 2 resources, `health` and `movies`, however if you are serving more resources in a single rest service, feel free to add a folder per resource under `api`.

 ## Configuration
 Add a folder named `config` and a file named `config.go`.
 I like to keep all application configuration in a single place and will be using excellent `envconfig` package to load the configuration, also setting some default values for options.
 This package allows us to load application configuration from Environment Variables, same thing can be done with standard Go packages but in my opinion this package provides nice abstraction without losing readability.
 ```go